 - be a resident of Michigan and at least a 30 day resident of your city or township by election day

-- not be confined in a jail after being convicted and sentenced
+- not be confined in a jail or prison after being convicted and sentenced

 Use the National Voter Registration Form